 Children are immersed in a habitat shared with animals and are encouraged to explore using their senses to uncover how living things grow, change and survive in nature.

-Explore our newly-designed Habitat Haven where students share a habitat with wildlife and are encouraged to play, explore and learn.
+Explore Habitat Haven, where students share a habitat with wildlife and are encouraged to play, explore and learn.

-The Habitat Heroes experience promotes learning through spontaneity, self-managed risk, exploration, discovery, manipulation and observation, where children can meet and learn about a range of animals in a shared habitat.
+The Habitat Heroes experience promotes learning through spontaneity, exploration, self-managed risk, discovery, manipulation and observation in a zoo habitat.

-Students are supported to use all their senses as they explore habitats, understand the interdependence natural systems and determine how the survival of living things are interconnected.
+Students are supported to use all their senses as they explore the habitat and determine what living things need to survive.

 The fun doesn’t stop there.
-Children are given the chance to learn about even more animals by taking a guided safari bus tour, exploring the self-guided walking trails or joining a keeper talk.
+Children are given the chance to discover African animals and their habitats by taking a guided safari bus tour, exploring the self-guided walking trails or joining a keeper talk.